-Example: Let’s take an example of DMart, we can look at the product’s history and find out which products have been sold more or which products have large demand by looking at the product sold trends and based on their analysis we can further make the decision of putting a stock of that item in large quantity for the coming year.
+Example: Let’s take the example of DMart, we can look at the product’s history and find out which products have been sold more or which products have large demand by looking at the product sold trends, and based on their analysis we can further make the decision of putting a stock of that item in large quantity for the coming year.

 2. Diagnostic Analysis

 Diagnostic analysis works hand in hand with Descriptive Analysis.
-As descriptive Analysis finds out what happened in the past, diagnostic Analysis, on the other hand, finds out why did that happen or what measures were taken at that time, or how frequent it has happened.it basically gives a detailed explanation of a particular scenario by understanding behavior patterns.
+As descriptive Analysis finds out what happened in the past, diagnostic Analysis, on the other hand, finds out why did that happen or what measures were taken at that time, or how frequently it has happened. it basically gives a detailed explanation of a particular scenario by understanding behavior patterns.

 Example: Let’s take the example of Dmart again.
 Now if we want to find out why a particular product has a lot of demand, is it because of their brand or is it because of quality.
 All this information can easily be identified using diagnostic Analysis.